 EM Microelectronic Marin

 For a long time, the EM9301 has been the only Bluetooth Single-Mode LE chipset with an HCI interface.
 The EM9301 can be connected via SPI or UART.
 The UART interface does not support hardware flow control and is not recommended for use with BTstack.
 The SPI mode uses a proprietary but documented extension to implement flow control and signal if the EM9301 has data to send.

-BD Addr must be set during startup since it does not have a stored fix address.
+BD Addr must be set during startup for EM9301 since it does not have a stored fix address.
 The EM9304 comes with an valid address stored in Flash/OTP.

 SCO data is not supported since it is LE only.

 Baud rate could be set for UART mode.
 For SPI, the master controls the speed via the SPI Clock line.
 With 3.3V, 16 Mhz is supported.

 Init scripts are not required although it is possible to upload small firmware patches to RAM or the OTP memory.

-BTstack integration: The common code for the EM9301 is provided by btstack_chipset_em9301.c.
+BTstack integration: The common code for the EM9304 is provided by btstack_chipset_em9301.c.
 During the setup, btstack_chipset_em9301_instance function is used to get a btstack_chipset_t instance and passed to hci_init function.
 It enables to set the BD Addr during start.

 Nordic nRF5 series

-The Single-Mode LE chipsets from the Nordic nRF5 series chipsets do not have an HCI interface.
+The Single-Mode LE chipsets from the Nordic nRF5 series chipsets usually do not have an HCI interface.
 Instead, they provide an LE Bluetooth Stack as a binary library, the so-called SoftDevices.
 Developer can write their Bluetooth application on top of this library.
 Since the chipset can be programmed, it can also be loaded with a firmware that provides a regular HCI H4 interface for a Host.

 An interesting feature of the nRF5 chipsets is that they can support multiple LE roles at the same time, e.g. being Central in one connection and a Peripheral in another connection.
 Also, the nRF52 SoftDevice implementation supports the Bluetooth 4.2 Data Length Extension.